-Its compass between the two worlds lies,
+It’s compass between the two worlds lies

-In Land of the Shades for that hour.
+In the land of shades that hour.

-And world of beyond will tell naught.
+And the world beyond will tell naught.

-The oldest of Gods are invoked there,
+The oldest of gods are invoked there,

-The Great Work of magic is wrought.
+The Great Work of Magic is wrought.

 For two are the mystical pillars,